RECRUITING EARTH DAY SITE CAPTAINS AND VOLUNTEERS (updated 3/18/2025)

 2025 marks the 40th anniversary of Friends of the Parks’ citywide Earth Day cleanups!
-For four decades, we have partnered with the Chicago Park District to gather Chicagoans all over the city each spring to restore and beautify our beloved parks.
+For four decades, we have partnered with the Chicago Park District to gather Chicagoans all over the city each spring to clean and green our beloved parks.
 On Saturday, April 26, we are aiming to make this our biggest Earth Day yet, reaching more parks than ever before.

 What will be YOUR role as a Site Captain?